johnofleek/PiloT/docs/networkManagerDocs/instructions_HL8548.md

 ---

 ## HL8548 PiloT
+This page documents basic configuration of the HL8548 PiloT and it's host Raspberry Pi

+## Document assumptions
-Assumes that the PiloT shell scripts are installed on the host machine (RPi).
+1. The PiloT shell scripts are installed on the host machine (RPi)
+2. The PiloT + Raspberry Pi has a suitable power supply at least 2.5A

 ## Configure HL8548 USB composition
 From the host machines Linux shell - power up the PiloT using shell script.
+ Note that you may need to cd to the directory which contains the shell scripts.
 ```
 ./pilotOn.sh
 ```